National Angel Capital Organization

 In 2019, NACO Canada announced the appointment of industry veteran Claudio Rojas, as Chief Executive Officer.
 Rojas has been an outspoken champion of tech companies founded by Canadians in recent years and a frequent critic of the lack of high-growth companies in [Canada]".

 In May 2020, The Honourable Mélanie Joly, Canadian Minister of Economic Development and Official Languages, told tech news publication BetaKit the federal government worked to get $962 million in funding for Canada’s Regional Development Agencies, “following conversations with a number of organizations including tech CEOs, chambers of commerce, the National Angel Capital Organization (NACO), and MaRS CEO Yung Wu.”

 In July 2020, The Honourable Navdeep Bains, Canadian Minister of Innovation, Science and Industry participated in a NACO Canada Roundtable in which it was announced that angel investment activity had exceeded $1 billion.

 With the release of its 2020 Angel Activity Report, NACO Canada made four recommendations to government to stimulate angel investing and support funding for Canadian entrepreneurs in the aftermath of the COVID-19 economic shutdown.
 These include the creation of a co-investment initiative or “matching funds” that extends to angel investments, correcting for risk by instituting tax incentives to attract more investment into the early-stage tech sector, implementing knowledge-based securities exemptions (at the provincial level) to broaden the pool of prospective angel investors, and to provide increased support to the non-profit angel group network that supports entrepreneurs with centralized and coordinated access to investors.

 "To emerge from the economic crisis, Canada needs to activate increased angel capital by an order of magnitude or risk losing a generation of entrepreneurs", said Claudio Rojas, CEO of NACO Canada.

 In March 2021, NACO announced its continued national expansion with the launch of Canada Zone, a new hub aimed to facilitate interprovincial investment.

+In April 2023, BNN Bloomberg interviewed NACO CEO Claudio Rojas about Canada's innovation economy, risk averse culture and how to approach angel investors.